com-480-data-visualization/project-2023-data-virtuosos/README.md

 Our data visualization project aims to elucidate the distribution characteristics and interrelationships of various programming languages.
 To effectively convey these insights, we have devised four primary visualization components:

 - Temporal distribution: A timeline showcasing the emergence of programming languages over a specified range of years.
-- Geographical distribution: An interactive map highlighting the global distribution of programming languages.
+- Geographical distribution: A map highlighting the global distribution of programming languages.
 - Word cloud: A graphical representation of the frequency and prominence of terms associated with different programming languages.
 - Network visualization: A diagram illustrating the connections and associations between various programming languages.